Today’s Reading: Judges 3:31-5:31

 Lord, forgive me for all the times I have put conditions on my obedience to your call.
 Forgive me for my selfish desire to be comfortable while following your plan.
 Give me the strength to always say “yes” and never “yes, as long as…”

 “Very well,” she replied, “I will go with you.
 But you will receive no honor in this venture, for the Lord’s victory over Sisera will be at the hands of a woman.” – Judges 4:9

 When Barak led the warriors into battle, God caused Sisera and his warriors to go into a panic.
 Sisera leaped from his chariot and escaped on foot to the home of Jael, because her husband was a friend of King Jabin.
 She invited him into the tent.
-He asked for water and she gave him milk.
-He laid down, exhausted from his flight, and she covered him with a blanket while she took watch for anyone approaching.
+When he asked for water, she gave him milk.
+When he laid down, exhausted from his flight, she covered him with a blanket while she took watch for anyone approaching.

 As soon as he fell into a deep sleep, Jael took action.
 She saw that God had strategically positioned her and she was up for this opportunity to let God do SUPER THINGS through her.
 I believe God must have given Jael some extra strength as she picked up the tent peg and hammer, walked across the tent, and placed the end of the peg on Sisera’s temple.
 I believe God must have given her extra courage when she drove the tent peg into his skull, killing him and finishing the battle God had called the Israelites into.

 So on that day Israel saw GOD DEFEAT Jabin, the Canaanite king.
 And from that time on Israel became stronger and stronger against King Jabin until they finally destroyed him. – Judges 4:23-24